csstudenthelporg-lab/KP-Project-online-examination-system/README.md

 # KP-Project-online-examination-system
-This is the basic college project, made by AjitTechCompany
+This is the basic college project, developed by AjitTechCompany